Interminority racism in the United States: 1992 Los Angeles riots

 Los Angeles was inhabited by a large number of Korean Americans in the years leading up to 1992.
 As people migrated from Korea during and after the Korean War, many moved to settle in Los Angeles, but could not work in the same traditionally white collar jobs they held back home.
 Instead, many opened up businesses in areas where the rent was cheap in predominantly African American communities.
 Korean American and African American community leaders soon realized that tensions existed and they were predominantly due to differences in culture as well as a language barrier.
-This came to a head during the era of the riots as Korean grocer Soon Ja Du shot and killed a black teenage girl in her store, and she received a remarkably light sentence compared to sentences imposed on African Americans in the judicial system at the time.
+This came to a head when Soon Ja Du, a Korean grocer, shot and killed a black teenage girl, whom she suspected of stealing from her store, and received a remarkably light sentence compared to sentences imposed on African Americans in the judicial system at the time.

 Relations worsened during the 1992 Los Angeles riots, as riots and protests hit 2,200 Korean small businesses.
 African Americans felt cheated by the judicial system, as they had faced much more stringent punishments for charges involving an armed weapon, while Korean Americans felt targeted and attacked by the African American community for having their businesses destroyed.
 This led to Korean Americans being divided by those who felt abandoned and betrayed by the police and those who felt threatened by African Americans in their community.